-Step 1 What are the issues?
-What am I WORRIED about?
-Have I clearly identified the problem(s)?
-DENTIFY THE ISSUES, WORRIES, AND PROBLEMS TO BE ADDRESSED.
-Steps 2-4 How am I thinking about the problem?
-Are my thoug rational or irrational?
-Do I need help to understand ı co NTIFY OPTIONS.
-RECONSIDER IRRATIONAL NCEPTUALIZATIONS.
-CONSIDER: choices , the difference?
-Is there a better way to think about conceptualize the problem?
-What are my OPTIONS ? cisions, AND likely consequences.
-Think of cions as opportunities to move forward. [] DO LVEED TO C LIANCE HYGELE OR ANY ENVIRONMENT?
-Step 5 MAYBE SOME OF HANGE MYSELF OR MY ENVIRONMENT?
-MYSELF AND SOME OF MY ENVIRONMENT.
-Plopment of coping skills. - Step 6 SPECIFY and PRIORITIZE desired changes and goals.
-LVE CHANGING THOUGHTS, FEELINGS, S, AND ELEMENTS OF THE ENVIRONMENT.
+Step 1 e issues?
+What am I WORRIED about ly identified the problem(s)? ?
+IDENTIFY THE ISSUES, WORRIES, AND PROBLEMS TO BE ADDRESSED.
+Steps 2-4 rational or in the different inking about the problem?
+Are my th rrational?
+Do I need help to underst ce?
+Is there a better way to think ab ze the problem?
+What are my OPTIO and out or IDENTIFY OPTIONS.
+RECONSIDER IRRATIONAL CONCEPTUALIZATIONS.
+CONSIDER: choices, decisions, AND likely consequences.
+Think of options as opportunities to move forward.

+Step 5 What do I w ant to CHANGE ?
+MAYBE SO/ TO CHANGE MYSELF OR MY ENVIRONMENT?
+AE OF MYSELF AND SOME OF MY ENVIRONMENT. development of coping skills.
+Step 6 - I PRIORITIZE desired INVOLVE CHANGING THOUGHTS, FEELINGS, VIORS, AND ELEMENTS OF THE ENVIRONMENT.

 Step 7 What are the ROADBLOCKS ?
-What obstacles are in the way of change?
-ANTICIPATE THE DIFFICULTIES OF POSITIVE CHANGE.
+What obstacles are in the way of change N ANTICIPATE THE DIFFICULTIES OF POSITIVE CHANGE.

 Step 8 IT IS EASY TO THINK ABOUT OBSTACLES AS OVERWHELMING.
 DEVELOP A CREATIVE ACTION PLAN to address or overcome the obstacles.
-PLAN THAT INCLUDES OVERCOMING OBSTACLES.
-Step 9 IDENTIFY how and when you will IMPLEMENT you your action plan TOLINITI HOW and When you have min your action plan.
-Step 10 How will I EVALUATE the outcome and EXPLORI options after I have implemented my action pla an?
+PLAN THAT INCLUDES OVERCOMING OBSTACLE

+Step 9 IDENTIFY how and when you will IMPLEMENT your action plan. → IMPLEMENT THE ACTION PLAN.

+Step 10 How will I EVALUATE the outcome and EXPLORE more] EVALUATE THE OUTCOME OF THE ACTION PLAN.
+REVISE AS NEEDED.
+SPECIFY RELAPSE options after I have implemented my action plan?
 PREVENTION STRATEGIES.